EWaterman/EWaterman.github.io/_posts/Ch5/0005-05-01-colouring-a-page.md

 ![](/images/guide/haze.jpeg)

 Notice how the mountains in the back are more faded than the ones in the front?
-This effect can be achieved by desaturating the colours of far away objects and can be enhanced with color holds.
+This effect can be achieved by desaturating the colours of far away objects and can be enhanced with [colour holds](http://nathanfairbairn.tumblr.com/post/177262143624/color-holds).

 - **Consider the meaning of your colours.** Over time, our society has assigned an emotion or symbol to each of the main colours.
 Because of this, people will often have a subconscious reaction when seeing a specific colour.
 This meaning varies between cultures (and I warn you to be weary of stereotypes) but one possible assignment is well summarized [here](http://www.color-wheel-pro.com/color-meaning.html).